Gas math: $23.13 pumped in just 24 seconds = outrageous

 Investors nervous

-Global markets are mixed so far amid the escalating tensions on the Korean peninsula, with European stocks up and New York poised to open lower after the three-day weekend.
+Global markets are mixed so far amid the escalating tensions on the Korean peninsula, with European stocks mixed and New York poised to open lower after the three-day weekend.

 Tokyo's Nikkei lost 0.6 per cent, Hong Kong's Hang Seng was little changed, and the Shanghai composite gained 0.1 per cent.